Five Islands Village, Antigua & Barbuda

 People living in Five Islands Village were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Five Islands Village, you should pack lightweight and breathable clothing due to the tropical climate.
 Include items such as shorts, t-shirts, sundresses, and swimwear.
 Don't forget to pack a good pair of walking shoes for exploring the area and flip flops for the beach.
 Pack plenty of sun protection items such as a wide-brimmed hat, sunglasses, and high SPF sunscreen.
 A reusable water bottle would also be useful to stay hydrated in the heat.
 Bring along your essential toiletries, but remember that most items can be purchased locally.
 If you have prescription medications, ensure you have enough to last for your initial period of settling in, and bring along any necessary paperwork related to your prescriptions.
 Pack your important documents such as your passport, driver's license, and any necessary immigration paperwork.
 It's also a good idea to have digital and physical copies of these documents.
 If you plan on working or studying, bring your laptop and any other necessary electronics.
 Don't forget the appropriate power adapters for Antigua & Barbuda.
 Pack some home comforts to help you settle in, such as your favorite books, photos, or small keepsakes.
-Lastly, remember to pack a sense of adventure and openness to a new culture and way of life," commented one expat who made the move to Five Islands Village.
+Lastly, remember to pack a sense of adventure and openness to a new culture and way of life," wrote a member in Five Islands Village.

 Where should I setup a bank account in Five Islands Village?